code-312/Voma/README.md

 ## 🚀 (Frontend) Setup

-1. Clone the project with `git clone git@github.com:Code-For-Chicago/Voma-frontend.git`
+1. Clone the project with `git clone https://github.com/code-312/Voma.git`
-2. In the `meta-development` slack channel, request the .env file.
+2. In the `voma` slack channel, request the .env file.
 Once you receive it, add it to the top-level directory of the app.
 3. Install dependencies with `npm i`
-4. Start the Express server with `npm run start`
+4. Start the Express server with `npm run start`<br />
+<b>Note</b>: `npm run start` is the same as typing `NODE_ENV=development node server.js`.
+If you want to change the NODE_ENV to a different profile, such as local (see Backend Setup below), you can enter `NODE_ENV=local node server.js`.
+If you are using a PC, you will need to set the NODE_ENV like `$NODE_ENV = "development"` (or whatever), then run `node server.js`.
 5. Open a new terminal window or tab
 6. Move into the `client` directory with `cd client`
 7. Install those dependencies with `npm i`